tasmiarahmantanjin/docker-1/README.md

 ### ***How to install docker in school MAC***

-For the docker-1 project we are not allowed to use the MAC desktop environment insteed we need to use homebrew. below you can find the installation instruction step by step.
+For the docker-1 project we are not allowed to use the MAC desktop environment instead we need to use homebrew. below you can find the installation instruction step by step.

 1. First of all we need to install Homebrew on school's Mac:
 ```